stachu86/chrome-extension-page-/README.md

 * Ctrl - Right arrorw (incrementing [number])

 This extension is very simple!
 It will not chceck if the file exist, there is no handling of trailing 0's and mix of numbers and text in the file name.

+Since you can't run own extensions in Chrome for Windows, this will be only usefull on other platforms.